aldinkole/Laravel-v8.52-and-React-v17.0.2-Boilerplate/README.md

 ## How to install ?

-1. <code>Install Composer</code>
+1. <code>Install Composer</code> if you don't have it on your machine.
-After You installed <code>Composer</code> open project folder and terminal and add following command!
+After You installed <code>Composer</code> open terminal and navigate to project folder and run following commands!
-2. <code>composer install</code> This will install all dependencies for Laravel
+2. <code>composer install</code> This will install all dependencies for Laravel.
+3. <code>Install node.js</code>  if you don't have it on your machine.
-3. <code>npm install</code> This will install all dependencies for React
+4. <code>npm install</code> This will install all dependencies for React
-4. Create <code>.env</code> file or duplicate <code>.env.example</code> but make sure it's called .env and and run this command <code>php artisan key:generate</code>
+5. Create <code>.env</code> file or duplicate <code>.env.example</code> but make sure it's called .env and and run this command <code>php artisan key:generate</code>
-5. <code>php artisan serve</code> Start laravel server
+6. <code>php artisan serve</code> Start laravel server
-6. <code>npm run watch</code> Open new terminal and start this command to watch changes you apply to your React
+7. <code>npm run watch</code> Open new terminal and start this command to watch changes you apply to your React

 ## Contact